 For many the first sight of a “typical” robot may have been “The Tin Man” in the 1900 film “The Wizard of Oz”.
 However , The worlds first programmable and digitally operated robot “Unimate” was invented in 1954 by George Devol.
 “Unimate” was then first used in 1961 in a general motors auto factor in New Jersey.
-Bringing Robotics into the area of industrial production.
+This brought Robotics into the area of industrial production.

 How Robotics effects our everyday life: